 As parents, we track our kid’s milestones from when they are infants up to being grown.
-Some of the milestones we jot down in memory books, others we hold close to our hearts.
-We remember how much they weighed at birth, their first word, when they lost their first tooth, we take pictures of their first day of school, and so much more.
-As they get older, we remember when our “babies” got their license, when they got their braces on, when they got their braces off, and then soon it’s graduation day.
+Some of them we jot down in memory books, others we hold close to our hearts.
+Remembering how much they weighed at birth, their first word, when they lost their first tooth, taking pictures of their first day of school, and so much more.
+When they get older, we remember when our “babies” got their license, when they got their braces on, when they got their braces off, and then soon it’s graduation day.

 If _______ Then take them off your auto policy.

 Let’s look at things to fill in the blank:

 - Has his/her apartment: Johnny or Susie isn’t going back and forth between their college dorm and home anymore, they have moved out.
 Most apartment complexes require renters insurance since they are getting that policy anyways bundle their renters with their auto policy.
 Why?
 Neither they or their vehicle will be staying at your address like you said it was on your application.
 Bundling policies with the same carrier will usually offer them discounts.
 Also, your claim could be denied since circumstances had changed, and you didn’t notify the company.

 - Move out of state: If your kid moves out of state, its time to take them off your auto policy.
 For instance, if after graduation, your children land that great new job in Colorado, they need to seek out an agent in Colorado.
 Insurance regulations differ from state to state, so want to make sure you comply?

 - Purchased own car: The time has come to trade in their high school car for a new vehicle.
 Titling the vehicle in their name brings a new level of care and responsibility.
 It’s time to start their own auto policy.
 As parents, we no longer have an “insurable interest.”
 So the new purchase can no longer be on your plan.
 For some of us, it is good news because you are no longer financially liable for what happens if a claim occurs.

 We are here to help